input-output-hk/quickcheck-dynamic/2022-09-28-introduce-q-d.md

      2.25% Initial -> Open
 ```

 By default, `runActions` decorate the QuickCheck output _tabulating_ the executed `Action`.
 And thanks to the `monitoring` helper provided by the `RunModel`, this example also tabulates the executed _transitions_.
 These pieces of information are important to assess the "quality" of the model: We want to make sure its generators and the properties execution covers all interesting parts of the Model, hence exercise all relevant parts of the implementation.
+Please note that, as we mentioned before, the Hydra model is still a work in progress hence the reason why there's no `Open -> Final` transition!

 ## Conclusion

+This articled introduced [quickcheck-dynamic](https://hackage.org/packages/quickcheck-dynamic), a novel Model-Based Testing library initially developed by Quviq for testing Plutus Smart Contracts and which has recently been open-sourced by IOG.
+I have tried to convey to the user a sense of the _Whys_, _Whats_ and _Hows_ questions this library answers through various examples and a high-level walkthrough of the steps needed to use this library for testing an implementation.

+_Model-Based Testing_ is a powerful tool that simultaneously addresses both aspects of [Customer-facing tests](http://www.exampler.com/old-blog/2003/09/05.1.html#agile-testing-project-4) as Brian Marick puts it in his famous _Agile Testing Quadrant_ popularised by Lisa Crispin and Janet Gregory through their [Agile Testing](https://agiletester.ca/wp-content/uploads/sites/26/2015/07/Agile-tips-final.pdf) books: _Supporting the team_ by providing a reference model to build against, and _Critiquing the product_ through the unique state-space exploration QuickCheck provides, possibly uncovering corner cases and blind spots in either the specification or the implementation.

+The library is still evolving towards better developer experience and flexibility but it's already in a state that makes it possible to test something as significant as a Hydra network.
+And while it may appear somewhat involved when compared to more traditional forms of writing _Functional tests_, I hope I have demonstrated quickcheck-dynamic lowers the barrier to entry associated with most MBT tools.